jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     NameError: name 'datetime' is not defined.
 Did you forget to import 'datetime'

-  Yes I did.
+  You know I did.
 I encountered this earlier when testing the datetime_ module

 * I add an `import statement`_ to the top of ``sleep_duration.py``